husarion/rosbot-autonomy/README.md

    export JOINCODE=<PASTE_YOUR_JOIN_CODE_HERE>
    sudo husarnet join $JOINCODE rosbot2r
    ```
+   > [!IMPORTANT]
    > note that `rosbot2r` is a default ROSbot hostname used in this project.
-If you want to change it, edit the `.env` file and change
+If you want to change it, edit the `.env` file and change the line:
    > ```bash
    > ROBOT_NAMESPACE=rosbot2r
    > ```